microsoft/qsharp-compiler/README.md

 We recommend uninstalling any other Q# extensions when working on the extensions in this repository.

 ### Tips for using VSCode ###
 This repository includes both C# and F# code, as well as .csproj and .fsproj projects organizing that code.
 The recommended extensions for interacting with these language types are the [Microsoft C# extension powered by OmniSharp](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) and the [Ionide FSharp extension](https://marketplace.visualstudio.com/items?itemName=Ionide.Ionide-fsharp).
 Several of the projects in each language express dependencies on the other language, which can cause errors resolving namespaces even when the builds succeed without errors.
-To resolve these errors in C# projects that depend on F# resources, ensure the the MSBuild utilized by Omnisharp comes from an install of Visual Studio or Visual Studio Community edition with support for F# installed.
+To resolve these errors in C# projects that depend on F# resources, ensure that the MSBuild utilized by Omnisharp comes from an install of Visual Studio or Visual Studio Community edition with support for F# installed.
 To resolve errors loading .csproj files in the Ionide extension, use the "Change Workspace or Solution" option in the F#: Solution Explorer to select the top level "qsharp-compiler" folder.
 This will allow Ionide to find only the .fsproj projects instead of trying to load both .csproj and .fsproj listed in the solution files.

 ## Build Status ##